Safest Teeth Whiteners

 A temporary crown is a tooth-shaped cap.
 It protects a natural tooth or implant until a permanent crown can be made and cemented into place.

-If your temporary crown falls out, it is best to call your dentist for an appointment to recement it.
-If your temporary crown is lost, you should arrange an appointment with your dentist for a new crown.
+If your temporary dental crown falls out, call your dentist for an appointment to recement or remake it.
+It is essential not to leave the tooth without a temporary crown for an extended period.

 Other essential steps to take when your crown has fallen out include: